Pablo Reyes Player Props: Red Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the fifth-ranked team ERA across all league pitching staffs (3.84).
+- The Mariners have the fifth-ranked team ERA among all MLB pitching staffs (3.82).

-- Mariners pitchers combine to allow 115 home runs (1.1 per game), the seventh-fewest in the league.
+- The Mariners surrender the fifth-fewest home runs in baseball (115 total, 1.1 per game).

+- Miller (7-3) takes the mound for the Mariners in his 15th start of the season.
+He's put together a 3.96 ERA in 75 2/3 innings pitched, with 71 strikeouts.

-- His last time out came on Tuesday against the Minnesota Twins, when the righty threw four innings, surrendering five earned runs while allowing seven hits.
+- In his last outing on Wednesday against the Minnesota Twins, the right-hander tossed 5 2/3 innings, allowing six earned runs while surrendering eight hits.

+- The 24-year-old has an ERA of 3.96, with 8.5 strikeouts per nine innings, in 14 games this season.
+Opponents have a .214 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.